Cobra Kai

 Cobra Kai is an American martial arts comedy drama television series created by Josh Heald, Jon Hurwitz, and Hayden Schlossberg, and distributed by Sony Pictures Television.
 It serves as a sequel to the first three The Karate Kid films created by Robert Mark Kamen.
 Cobra Kai premiered on May 2, 2018, and concluded on February 13, 2025, after six seasons consisting of 65 episodes.
 Originally released on YouTube Red / YouTube Premium for its first two seasons, the series later moved to Netflix.

 Ralph Macchio and William Zabka, reprising their respective roles as Daniel LaRusso and Johnny Lawrence from the film series, star in Cobra Kai alongside Courtney Henggeler, Xolo Maridueña, Tanner Buchanan, Mary Mouser, Jacob Bertrand, Gianni DeCenzo, Peyton List, Vanessa Rubio, and Dallas Dupree Young.
 Martin Kove and Thomas Ian Griffith also reprise their roles as the antagonists John Kreese and Terry Silver from the original film series.
-Cobra Kai re-examines The Karate Kid films as Johnny's "redemption story" that questions his role as a villain, and also introduces the struggles that both Daniel and Johnny face with their respective father figures.
+Cobra Kai re-examines The Karate Kid films as Johnny's "redemption story" that questions his role as a villain, and also introduces the struggles that both Daniel and Johnny face with their respective father figures and their children.

 Cobra Kai attained high viewership on both YouTube and Netflix, and received critical acclaim for its writing, performances, action sequences, humor, character development, and faithfulness to the films.
 It received numerous awards and nominations, with the third season being nominated for Outstanding Comedy Series at the 73rd Primetime Emmy Awards.

 Premise

 Beginning in 2017, thirty-three years after being defeated by Daniel LaRusso in the 1984 All-Valley Karate Tournament at the end of The Karate Kid (1984), Johnny Lawrence suffers from alcoholism and depression.
-He works as a part-time handyman and lives in an apartment in Reseda, Los Angeles, having fallen far from his wealthy lifestyle in Encino.
-He has an estranged son named Robby, from a previous relationship, whom he has abandoned.
-In contrast, Daniel is now the very successful owner of a car dealership - "Larusso Auto Group" and is married to co-owner Amanda with whom he has two children: Sam and Anthony.
+He is impoverished and living in an apartment in Reseda, Los Angeles, having fallen far from his wealthy lifestyle in Encino.
+He also has a son named Robby, but the two are estranged due to Lawrence's neglect as a parent.
+In contrast, Daniel is now the wealthy owner of a car dealership chain – "Larusso Auto Group" – and is married to co-owner Amanda with whom he has two children: Sam and Anthony.
 However, Daniel often struggles to meaningfully connect with his children especially after his friend and mentor Mr. Miyagi died prior to the series' beginning.

-After using karate to defend his teenage neighbor Miguel Diaz from a group of high school bullies, Johnny agrees to teach Miguel the way of the fist and re-opens Cobra Kai.
+After using karate to defend his teenage neighbor Miguel Diaz from a group of high school bullies, Johnny re-opens Cobra Kai to train the young man in self-defense.
 The revived dojo attracts a group of bullied social outcasts who find camaraderie and self-confidence under Johnny's tutelage.
 The reopening of Cobra Kai rekindles Johnny's old rivalry with Daniel, who subsequently responds by opening the Miyagi-do dojo with Sam and Robby, leading to a rivalry between the respective dojos.